ovsilya/badal_assignment/README.md

 <h3>Tool selection</h3>

-- VM instance has been created in GCP with the access through the SSH connection.
+- **VM instance** has been created in GCP with the access through the SSH connection.
-- Document AI by Google Cloud is being used here as a tool for processing unstructured data to analyze and extract entities.
+- **Document AI** by Google Cloud is used here as a tool for processing unstructured data to analyze and extract entities.
-- General form processor is used to extract form elements (this processor has public access).
+- **General Form Processor** was created to extract form elements (this processor has public access).

-Below are the steps to be executed before running the analysis task on the processor.
+Below are the steps to be executed before running the analysis task on the General Form Processor.

 <h2>1.
 Enable the Cloud Document AI API</h2>